jxiao/Pingry-Covid-External-Dashboard/README.md

-# Pingry COVID-19 Dashboard
+# Pingry COVID-19 Dashboard (External)

-External, public-facing dashboard for the Pingry community regarding campus reopening statuses and COVID-19 cases at state, county, and school levels.
+External, public-facing dashboard for the Pingry community regarding COVID-19 cases at state, county, and school levels.

 Statistics of cases at the state and county levels are provided by [The New York Times](https://github.com/nytimes/covid-19-data/blob/master/us-counties.csv), [The Covid Tracking Project](https://covidtracking.com/), and [CovidActNow.org](https://www.covidactnow.org/).
 Detailed statistics involving the Pingry community are monitored both internally and alongside local health departments.